About this guide

 You must keep a suitable first aid kit at the residence or approved venue that is easily recognisable and readily accessible to adults.
 First aid kits should also be taken while on excursions, routine outings or emergency evacuations.

-Fact sheets and resources. aspx which may assist you if you have a child with a medical condition in your care.
+To assist you if you have a child with a medical condition in your care, see: Children with medical conditions attending education and care services

 The policy must set out practices in relation to the following: